-A house made of stone doesn’t sound like that much of a spectacular place I have to admit.
-However you haven’t visited Bahay na Bato, which in translation means ‘stone house’.
+A house made of stone doesn’t sound like that much of a spectacular place, I have to admit.
+However, wait until you visit Luna’s Bahay na Bato, which in translation means ‘stone house’.

 Built in Luna in La Union in the Philippines this really is a house and grounds, made of stone.

-The grounds consist of large stone carvings such as hearts, flowers, animals and funny characters.
+The grounds at Luna’s Bahay na Bato consist of large stone carvings such as hearts, flowers, animals and funny characters.
 Even down to the paving slabs, you are surrounded by quirky art.
 It inspires you however unartistic you are.

-The major attraction to Luna is the scenic pebbled beach which has sadly turned into an industry.
+The major attraction to Luna’s Bahay na Bato is the scenic pebbled beach which has sadly turned into an industry.
 Many locals line the beach with piles of pebbles graded in size and colour which are transported all over the Philippines.

-The Bahay na Bato compound contains two houses, sculptures and a beautiful garden to stand in whilst looking down the endless pebbles to the crashing waves, bringing even more pebbles to the shore.
-The top balcony of the main house gives you a beautiful birdseye view of the strangely soft, but rugged coastline.
+Luna’s Bahay na Bato compound contains two houses, sculptures and a beautiful garden to stand in whilst looking down the endless pebbles to the crashing waves, bringing even more pebbles to the shore.
+The top balcony of the main house gives you a beautiful bird’s eye view of the strangely soft, but rugged coastline.